 Finance Department Earns National Recognition for Budget

 The city has been awarded the Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA) of the United States and Canada.
 In order to earn the Distinguished Budget Presentation Award, budget documents must receive a proficient rating in four nationally recognized guidelines and the fourteen mandatory criteria within those categories for effective budgets, which include a policy document, financial plan, operations guide, and a communications device.
-Finance staff has earned this award for 32 consecutive years.
+Finance staff has earned this award for more than 30 consecutive years.
 View McKinney’s comprehensive budgets.